Author: kenny

 • Pacific Northwest Trout Fishing Guide: Steelhead & Wild Rainbows

 The Pacific Northwest holds some of the most diverse and spectacular trout fishing in North America — wild steelhead in Olympic Peninsula rivers, sea-run cutthroat in coastal estuaries, and wild rainbow trout in the volcanic rivers of the Cascades.
-Washington and Oregon combined offer more variety of trout species and fishing styles than almost any other region.
+Washington and Oregon combined offer more variety of trout species and fishing styles than almost any other region in the country.

 Pacific Northwest Steelhead

-The Deschutes, Rogue, North Umpqua, Skagit, Hoh, and Queets are among the most revered rivers in all of fly fishing.
-Summer steelhead on the Deschutes with a dry fly, or swinging a traditional wet fly on the North Umpqua, represents the highest expression of American trout fishing tradition.
-See our complete steelhead guide.
+The Deschutes, Rogue, North Umpqua, Skagit, Hoh, and Queets are among the most revered rivers in fly fishing.
+Summer steelhead on the Deschutes with a dry line, or swinging a traditional wet fly on the North Umpqua, represents the highest expression of Pacific steelhead tradition.
+Winter steelhead on the Olympic Peninsula rivers — the Hoh, Queets, and Sol Duc — is a different experience entirely, fished in rain and cold with heavy gear and drift-fishing techniques.

 Sea-Run Cutthroat